hellstorm-software/Kult-Rising/readme.md

     - updated milestone display materials
 - began adding level 2 of the tower milestones
     - fixed an issue causing level 2 display to not appear upon completing level 1
+    - fixed an issue that caused the level 2 display to disappear befofe being completed
 - adjusted foliage on the main island of the ashlands
     - added rocks
     - removed some of the bushes